HRB-NO1/Titan-Campus-AR/Readme.md

 Find a bug or want to request a new feature?
 Please let us know by submitting an issue.

-## Contributing

-Esri welcomes contributions from anyone and everyone.
-Please see our [guidelines for contributing](https://github.com/esri/contributing).

 ## Licensing

 Copyright 2023 Esri.